sonburn/symbol-swapper/README.md

 # Changelog

+* **0.11** - Added support for migrating all symbols from current document to library, and added report for ignored symbols.
 * **0.10** - Performance optimizations, bug fixes and support for Sketch 50.
 * **0.9** - Fixed bug introduced in Sketch 48 as MSLayerPaster functionality was changed.
 Added new functionality to swap libraries individually.
 * **0.8** - Symbol list for Let Me Choose is now sorted alphabetically, and allows for freeform searching.